 Some experts attribute the acrimony that has characterized U.S.-Iran relations since the Islamic revolution to the structure of Iran's regime.
-Although it provides for elected institutions, checks and balances, and diversity of opinion, the regime is widely considered authoritarian and the constitution ensures domination by Iran's Shiite clergy.
-Vast powers are invested in the position of "Supreme Leader" (known formally in Iran as "Leader of the Revolution"), who is required to be a senior cleric and is not term-limited.
-The Supreme Leader is chosen by an all-elected body (Assembly of Experts).
+Although it provides for elected institutions, checks and balances, and diversity of opinion, Iran's constitution reserves paramount decisionmaking authority for Iran's Shiite clergy by investing vast powers in the position of "Supreme Leader" (known formally in Iran as "Leader of the Revolution").
+The Supreme Leader, who is required to be a senior cleric and is not term-limited, is chosen by an all-elected body called the Assembly of Experts.
 The President and the Majles (unicameral parliament) are directly elected, and since 2013, there have been elections for municipal councils that set local development priorities and select mayors.
 Even within the unelected institutions, factional disputes between those who insist on ideological purity and those considered more pragmatic are evident.
-Aside from a 2009-2010 uprising against the reelection of then President Mahmoud Ahmadinejad, the regime has faced only episodic unrest from minorities, intellectuals, students, labor groups, women, and members of Iran's minority groups.
+In part because of the preponderant political power of the clerics and the security services, the regime has faced repeated periods of unrest from minorities, intellectuals, students, labor groups, the poor, women, and members of Iran's minority groups.
 (Iran's demographics are depicted in a text box below.)